 No special break-in oil is required.
 The engine is serviced with 10W-30, Service Class SG oil from the factory.
-The oil should be changed after the initial engine break-in period of 8 hours.
+Change the oil after the initial engine break-in period of 8 hours.
 Thereafter, change oil after every 50 hours of operation.